 Cabbage root maggot fly.
 This pest is a concern in spring or fall crucifer crops.
 Pupae overwinter in the soil wherever they fed on fall brassicas.
-First generation adults fly from late April to mid-May and lay eggs at the base of the crop stems.
+First generation adults fly from April to May and lay eggs at the base of the crop stems.
 Maggots feed on roots and kill early cole crop seedlings.
 Immediately after planting, place spunbonded row covers in the field and seal the edges to keep cabbage maggots out.
 It is important to rotate crops as pupae can overwinter in the soil and flies may emerge under the row covers and damage the crop.

 Flea beetles.
 There are many different species of flea beetles, each with a specific host crop.
 Because they typically spend the winter as adults around field edges, they can be effectively excluded by row covers if covers are in place soon after planting.
 Crucifer and striped flea beetles are tiny, black or striped beetles which cause shot-hole feeding patterns on any of the cabbage family crops.
 Covers can be used with spring or fall transplants, or all summer on direct-seeded crops, but are too hot for transplants in midsummer.
 Potato flea beetle causes similar damage to eggplant, tomato, and potato.
 Corn flea beetles cause feeding damage but are primarily a concern because they vector Steward's wilt.
 Excluding beetles with row covers prevents infection of young corn plants.

-Spinach leaf miner.
-Insect pest in spring spinach, beets, and chard.
-This slender black fly emerges from overwintering sites in the soil and lays small eggs in the underside of leaves.
+Spinach leafminer and Beet leafminer.
+These are pests of spring spinach, beets, and chard.
+The adult black fly emerges from overwintering sites in the soil and lays small eggs in the underside of leaves.
 Maggots tunnel inside the leaf, making unsightly pathways that render greens unmarketable.
 Row covers prevent flies from laying eggs on the leaves.